vgarg1998/smart-log-viewer/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the VG GARG LICENSe - see the LICENSE file for details LOL!.

 ## 🙏 Acknowledgments